-3.1.
-"First Aid" means the treatment of minor injuries which do not need treatment by a medical practitioner or nurse as well as treatment of more serious injuries prior to assistance from a medical practitioner or nurse for the purpose of preserving life and minimising the consequences of injury or illness.

-3.2.
-"First Aiders" are members of staff who have completed a HSE approved First Aid course and hold a valid certificate of competence in First Aid at Work (FAW) or Emergency First Aid at Work (EFAW).
-The School may require these members of staff to undertake additional training from time to time.
+- 3.1.
+"First Aid" means the treatment of minor injuries which do not need treatment by a medical practitioner or nurse as well as treatment of more serious injuries prior to assistance from a medical practitioner or nurse for the purpose of preserving life and minimising the consequences of injury or illness. - 3.2.
+"First Aiders" are members of staff who have completed a HSE approved First Aid course and hold a valid certificate of competence in Emergency First Aid at Work (EFAW).
+The School may require these members of staff to undertake additional training from time to time. - 3.3.

-3.3.
 "Paediatric First Aiders" are members of staff who have completed a paediatric first aid course.
-This course meets the requirements of the Early Years foundation stage statutory framework and enables them to deal with accidents involving small children.

-3.4.
-"First Aid Guidance" means the Approved Code of Practice and Guidance (ACOP L74) for the Health and Safety (First Aid) Regulations 1981.
+This course meets the requirements of the Early Years foundation stage statutory framework and enables them to deal with accidents involving small children. - 3.4.
+"First Aid Guidance" means the Approved Code of Practice and Guidance (ACOP L74) for the Health and Safety (First Aid) Regulations 1981. - 3.5.

-3.5.
 "Appointed Persons" are members of staff who are not qualified first aiders who are responsible for looking after the first aid equipment and facilities, and for calling the emergency services if required.
-At Notre Dame the responsibility for ensuring that first aid equipment and facilities are up to date is the School Nurse and the Medical Room Assistant.

-3.6.
-"Staff" means any person employed by the School, any person who volunteers at the School and any self-employed people working on the premises.
+At Notre Dame the responsibility for ensuring that first aid equipment and facilities are up to date is the School Nurse and the Medical Room Assistant. - 3.6.
+"Staff" means any person employed by the School, any person who volunteers at the School and any self-employed people working on the premises. - 3.7.

-3.7.
 The "School Nurse" is supported by the Medical Room Assistant.
 The School Nurse is primarily located in the School's Medical room.
-Both are paediatric first aid trained and one will be on site between 9.30am and 4.15pm, during term time.
+Both are paediatric first aid trained and one will be on site between 9.30am and 4.15pm, during term time. - 3.8.

-3.8.
 The Medical Room is located centrally on the site in a purpose-equipped setting.
 It is used for the provision of medical treatment, including first aid, when required.
-The medical room has essential first aid facilities and resuscitation equipment including oxygen and an Automated External Defibrillator (AED).

-3.9.
-For the purpose of this policy the term "Epipen" will be used, but this will refer to all brands of adrenaline auto-injector (AAI) devices.

-4.0 The "Grab Boxes" hold emergency lifesaving medication such as Epipen's.
-Inhalers are also contained for children who hold an Epipen and require an inhaler as well, however all other inhalers for asthma are stored in the inhalers cupboard in the medical room kitchen.
+The medical room has essential first aid facilities and resuscitation equipment including an Automated External Defibrillator (AED). - 3.9.
+For the purpose of this policy the term "Epipen" will be used, but this will refer to all brands of adrenaline auto-injector (AAI) devices. - 4.0 The "Grab Boxes" hold emergency lifesaving medication such as Epipens.
+Inhalers are also contained for children who hold an Epipen and require an inhaler as well, however all other inhalers for asthma are stored in the inhalers cupboard in the medical room kitchen and in the Sports Staff First aid kits.
+There is an emergency inhaler in the lobby entrance to the Medical Room and in the Sports Staff First aid kits.
+This can be used to prevent delay in treatment if the pupil has been prescribed an inhaler.